-WHAT TO DO IN SIENA IN 1 DAY
+WHAT TO DO IN 1 DAY IN SIENA

-Because as lovely as Siena is, most of us only have a limited amount of time to spend in Tuscany, and one day in Siena is good enough to see the main attractions and stroll the city.
+Siena is a perfectly preserved medieval town that should be on any Tuscany itinerary with a historic center declared a UNESCO World Heritage Site.
+One day in Siena is good enough to see the main attractions and stroll the city.
 You will still have enough time to sit down and enjoy La Dolce Vita.
-Remember that places like Florence are waiting for you.

-Because of its location, Siena can be easily reached from other places in Tuscany by car, train, or bus.
+- Because of its location, Siena is easily reachable from other places in Tuscany by car, train, or bus.

-Like most of the town centers in the region, Siena is traffic-free.
-You cannot drive into the town, but you can park your car just outside the city center and walk or get there by bus/train, and walk from the train station to the old town or take a bus.
+- Like most of the town centers in the region, Siena is traffic-free.
+You cannot drive into the town, but you can park your car just outside the city center, walk or get there by bus/train, and walk from the train station to the old town or take a bus.

-But I could not have asked for more value for my money (and dogs were allowed, so it was the perfect choice for me and my puppy).
+- I stayed at a charming, small hotel with amazing views close to the old town.
+The design is unique, located just outside the city walls.
+But I could not have asked for more value for my money (and dogs were allowed, so it was the perfect choice for my puppy and me).
 Find out more about Hotel Santa Caterina in Siena here.
 I could walk to the old town from my hotel within a few minutes.

 Piazza del Campo

-Twice a year, July 2 and August 16, a famous horse race – Palio di Siena – takes place.
+On July 2 and August 16, a famous horse race – Palio di Siena – takes place twice a year.
 But most of the time, it is a nice and lively square where you can do a lot of “normal sightseeing.“